2019 California Saltwater Kayak Series

 All rules violations will be investigated fully.
 Anyone found to be violating the rules will be penalized or disqualified depending on the violation.
 The Cal-Salt tournament judges panel will review such occurrences and all decisions are final.

 Any angler caught cheating, such as submitting the same fish more than once or altering their measuring device in some way, will be disqualified from the current season and, at the discretion of the organizers, will be banned from participating in future events.
-For extreme cases of cheating that results in winning large sums of money, law enforcement will be notified and we will pursue charges against the offending party or parties, to the fullest extent of the law.

 In the case of a rules violations and cheating, all decisions are final.
 But, if an angler feels that the judges have scored one of their submissions incorrectly they can request a correction.
 The angler must contact email@example.com with their name, the date of submission, the region, and the complaint.
 Once the judges have considered a submission a second time, the judge's ruling is final.